What is Lumbago (acute lumbago)?

 What is lumbago?

-Lumbago, medically known as acute lumbago, describes sudden, severe pain in the lower back caused by muscle tension or spinal nerve irritation.
-This discomfort often occurs after sudden movements or excessive strain and can significantly restrict mobility.
+Lumbago, medically known as acute lumbago, describes sudden, severe pain in the lower back area caused by muscle tension or irritation of the spinal nerves.
+These complaints often occur after jerky movements or overexertion and can severely restrict mobility.

-Ointments containing anti-inflammatory and muscle-relaxing active ingredients, ideally plant-based ones like CBD or arnica, are suitable for relieving lumbago.
-Such ointments support circulation, reduce pain, and promote muscle relaxation without burdening the skin with synthetic additives.
+Salves with anti-inflammatory and muscle-relaxing active ingredients are suitable for relieving lumbago, ideally plant-based such as those with CBD or arnica.
+Such salves promote blood circulation, reduce pain, and encourage muscle relaxation without burdening the skin with synthetic additives.

 Can lumbago be treated naturally?

-Yes, lumbago can be effectively treated with natural remedies such as targeted heat therapy, gentle exercise, and herbal topicals.
-In addition, botanical extracts with anti-inflammatory and soothing properties can help alleviate symptoms and promote recovery.
+Yes, lumbago can be effectively supported by natural measures such as targeted heat treatment, gentle movement, and herbal topicals.
+In addition, botanical extracts with anti-inflammatory and soothing properties can help to alleviate the symptoms and promote regeneration.

 How long does lumbago last?

-The duration of lumbago varies; the acute pain usually subsides within a few days to two weeks, provided the affected person rests their back and supports the healing process with appropriate measures.
-Chronic or recurring symptoms should be evaluated by a doctor.
+The duration of lumbago varies; usually, acute pain subsides within a few days to two weeks, provided the affected person rests their back and supports healing with appropriate measures.
+Chronic or recurring complaints should be medically clarified.

-Home remedies such as applying heat in the form of hot water bottles or warm baths promote circulation and relieve muscle tension.
-Gentle stretching exercises, light massages with herbal oils, and adequate fluid intake can also support the healing process, while rest periods help reduce irritation.
+Home remedies such as the application of warmth in the form of hot water bottles or warm baths promote blood circulation and release muscle tension.
+Gentle stretching exercises, light massages with herbal oils, and sufficient fluid intake can also support the healing process, while rest periods help to reduce irritation.